 If there isn’t any leak in the system, the refrigerant on the air conditioning system may be low.

 In most cases, low refrigerant is what causes the air condition not to cool the interior of the car despite running the compressor properly.

 Recharging the AC is pretty straightforward and easy.
 You can do this at home with a simple recharge bottle.
-The process is as simple as the technique we’ve discussed above for super seal usage.
+The process is as simple as the technique discussed above for super seal usage.

 However, you need to be picky when it comes to aftermarket refrigerants.
 We recommend this one–

 As we have discussed above, if the ac compressor cycles on and off, it means the refrigerant and ac pressure are too low.
-In such situation, it won’t refrigerant.
+In such a situation, it won’t be refrigerant.
 To solve the issue-

 - Find the low-pressure switch, typically found at the lower part of the air conditioning system under the hood.